josh-gleason/com_camera_control/README.md

 No usage restrictions, but feel free to star this if you like it.

+Requires Windows, tested using Python 3.12 and comtypes 1.4.11

 ### Install Dependencies
   ```
   pip install comtypes